-All-Weather Access Road/Flood-Fight Berm Trail
+All-Weather Access Road/Flood-Fight Berm Multi-Use Trail

-The previously proposed non-structural access road/flood fight berm could be modified slightly to act as a community trail for walking or biking.
+The proposed access road/flood fight berm could be modified slightly to act as a community loop trail18 for walking or biking that would be just over one-mile in length.
 Approximately 30 percent of the access road/flood berm is adjacent to public property (school grounds) which reduces affects to nearby residents and ongoing agricultural activities, primarily pear orchards.
 Modifications to the road/berm could also include restricted access for portions of the alignment adjacent to residences and sensitive orchard operations on the extreme north and south ends of the alignment.